Joel Selwood: 2020

+2021

-Geelong were in contention for the minor premiership in the 2021 AFL season, which would go to the winner of their last home and away round against Melbourne.
-Despite 28 disposals and a goal from Selwood as well as building up a 44 point lead, they lost the game on a goal after the siren and finished third behind Melbourne and Port Adelaide.
+Geelong were in contention for the minor premiership in the 2021 AFL season, which would go to the winner of their last home-and-away round against Melbourne.
+Despite 28 disposals and a goal from Selwood as well as building up a 44-point lead, they lost the game on a goal after the siren and finished third behind Melbourne and Port Adelaide.
 Selwood only missed one game during season, not playing Round 17 due to rest and not an injury.
 He had a season-high 39 disposals in Round 10 against Gold Coast.
-For the second year in a row, Geelong lost their Qualifying Final against Port Adelaide, but still made it to the Preliminary Final stage with a convincing 35-point win over Greater Western Sydney.
-Selwood became Geelong's games record holder in the Semi Final, surpassing his former teammate Corey Enright with his 333rd game for the club.
+For the second year in a row, Geelong lost their Qualifying Final against Port Adelaide, but they still made it to the Preliminary Final stage with a convincing 35-point win over Greater Western Sydney.
+Selwood became Geelong's games record holder in the Semi-Final, surpassing his former teammate Corey Enright with his 333rd game for the club.
 In their Preliminary Final, they lost a rematch against Melbourne in a lopsided manner by 83 points.
 Selwood nonetheless had a good performance with 24 disposals and 8 clearances.
 Selwood finished fourth in the voting for AFLPA Best Captain.

+2022

-An extremely strong 2022 AFL season saw Geelong win 16 games in a row, finish as both the minor premiers and the eventual 2022 premiers.
-Selwood was an integral part of the playing group, but as a senior player was rested periodically throughout the season and had managed game-time, which occasionally included starting the game on the bench.
-His 11th, and final season as captain, Selwood remained crucial to the team's success and leadership and was awarded the Jim Stynes Community Leadership Award.
-In round 3, Selwood broke Stephen Kernahan's record for the most games played as an AFL captain in a thrilling 13-point victory over Collingwood.
-After over a decade of constant heartbreak in finals, Selwood achieved his fourth premiership, and his first as captain.
-His grand final appearance marked his 40th ever final - the most amount of finals played by any AFL player ever.
+An extremely strong 2022 AFL season saw Geelong win 16 games in a row to finish as both the minor premiers and the eventual 2022 premiers.
+Selwood was an integral part of the playing group; however, being a senior player, he was rested periodically throughout the season and had managed game time, which occasionally included starting the game on the bench.
+As his 11th, and final, season as captain, Selwood remained crucial to the team's leadership and success, and he was awarded the Jim Stynes Community Leadership Award for his dedication and commitment to a slew of community engagements, including Geelong Football Club's community commitments, AFL Barwon Access All-Abilities Auskick Clinics, GMHBA Health Heroes, his NAB Auskick ambassadorship, and his role as ambassador for the Cotton On Foundation.
+In Round 3, Selwood broke Stephen Kernahan's record for the most games played as an AFL captain in a thrilling 13-point victory over Collingwood.
+After over a decade of constant heartbreak in finals, Selwood finally achieved his fourth premiership—his first as captain.
+His 2022 Grand Final appearance marked his 40th final—the most amount of finals played by any AFL player ever.
 He remained highly effective in the 81-point demolition of the Sydney Swans, recording 26 disposals (12 in the first quarter) and an emotional fourth-quarter goal.

-Selwood announced his retirement from AFL less than a week following the grand final victory.
+Selwood announced his retirement from AFL less than a week following the Grand Final victory.
 His choice to retire was kept secret from the majority of the playing group for the purpose of maintaining the group's focus on pursuing the premiership.
 He became the third consecutive Geelong captain to retire following a premiership.